-The comments may submitted by e-mail, surveys, or at the July 16, 2020 public meeting.
-Public input at the July 13, 2020 Study Session identify a high need for COVID-19 funding related to services and economic development.
+The comments may submitted by e-mail, letters, phone calls, or at the October 23, 2020 public meeting.
+Public input at the July 13, 2020 Study Session identified a high need for COVID-19 funding related to services for residents and small businesses.
 The City continues to participate in a variety of organizational meetings in the community.
-By use of staff's notes and the organizations' minutes, staff documents services and the participatation assessment of community needs.
+By use of staff's notes and the organizations' minutes, staff documents services and the participation assessment of community needs.
 Since November 2017, the City has held a number of public meetings and council study sessions to secure residents' comments on revitalization.
 As identified in the public meetings held for the Consolidated Plan and the Action Plans, the Neighborhood Revitalization Planning input includes discussion on education, employment, job training, economic development, removal of unsafe structures, safe and affordable housing, crime, and public improvements, such as streets and sidewalks.
 The Neighborhood Revitalization assumptions could be: Neighborhoods are revitalized with an appropriate blending of human and social services, rehabilitation of housing, infrastructure and other facilities, plus the general uplift of the area's economy.
 Potentially, the City could serve as guide and facilitator for the stimulation of market forces whenever possible, in addition to partnerships with community development entities, private donors and neighborhood organizations or associations.
 Each neighborhood is unique and will require different solutions, partners and strategies.
 It will not be possible to revitalize all neighborhoods at once.
 The input from the community meetings could be organized into three categories: 1) Neighborhood Regeneration, Support, and Sustainability, 2) Economic and Residential Development, Wellness and Vitality, and 3) local government regulations and relations.

 In 2018 and 2019, the City organized eight City-wide clean-up initiatives in which residents could bring non-electronic items and dispose of them at no charge.
 In 2020, the City planned to provide four more City-wide Clean-up initiatives for residents.
 Due to COVID-19, the first clean-up event was cancelled.
+The second and third Clean-up Initiatives were held and were successful.
+A fourth clean-up is scheduled for October 24, 2020.

 The City of Decatur, also implemented a Local Motor Fuel Tax (LMFT) a few years ago.
 The LMFT will be used to address the streets in the worse condition in the community over the next 7 years.
-Due to the decline of fuel consumption, the LMFT has declined and reduces the funding available for the street improvements.
+Due to the decline of fuel, the LMFT has declined and reduces the funding available for the street improvements.
 The Howard Buffet Foundation has generous pledged funds for the Revitalization effort.